AI4Finance-Foundation/RLSolver/rlsolver/rlsolver_mimo_beamforming/readme.md

 The Branch-reduction-and-bound algorithm computes the optimal sum rate, which is 9.8.

 The REINFORCEMENT learning algorithm gets 9.756.

-The bar graph shows our result.
+The following bar figure shows our results.

 <img src="figs/25_out_of_100_Samples_(1).png"  width="700" >